 UMD and Affiliate program participants are required to attend an in-person orientation.

-- The first half is spent discussing general study abroad matters (registration, health & safety issues, culture, etc.)
+- The first half will be spent discussing general study abroad matters (registration, health & safety issues, culture, etc.)

-- The second half is program-specific.
+- The second half will be program-specific.
 You’ll meet peers going abroad, speak with alumni from your program (when available), and discuss logistics to make your experience a success.

 Spring 2020 Orientation

-(Students participating in Summer (excluding UMD faculty-led programs), Fall Semester, & Academic Year programs)
+(Students participating in Fall Semester & Academic Year programs)

-All students studying abroad are required to complete a mandatory online orientation.
+All students studying abroad are required to complete a mandatory online health and safety orientation.
 Access this orientation through your study abroad checklist following acceptance to your program.